The information in this article applies to:

 - Click the Select Objects tool then click on the wall that you need to adjust where the layers snap.

-Note: The Edit Wall Layer Intersections edit tool is only available within the Chief Architect Premier product.
+Note: The Edit Wall Layer Intersections edit tool is only available in Chief Architect Premier.

 - Additional edit handles are now available on the ends of the wall.

 - With the Select Objects tool still active.
 Click and drag the edit handles to snap the layers of one wall to the desired layers of the other.

 Note: If pulling one wall through the layers of another, as in the image above, a break in the wall is needed at that location.
 Click Build> Wall> Break Wall and click in that intersection to place a wall break.